Before you make the call you are not looking forward to making …

 Your initial question can establish rapport, trust and respect.

-If they trust and like you they are more likely to buy.
+If they trust and like you they are more likely to become a loyal customer.

 You can get to know their needs and wants better if you ask the right questions.